rhasanbd/Optimally-Training-Feedforward-Dense-DNNs-And-CNNs-/README.md

 Two notebooks are created to overcome these issues:
 - Notebook 1: feedforward dense DNNs
-- Notebook 2: Concolutional Neural Networks or CNNs
+- Notebook 2: Convolutional Neural Networks or CNNs

-The vanishing/exploding gradient problem of the Backpropagation algorithm is attributed to the weight initialization technique and the activation function.
-The slow convergence issue of SGD is caused by its learning rate.
-Thus, we inestigate the role of these three factors in training a DNN optimally:

-- Weight Initializer
-- Activation Function
+In our investigation of the slow convergence problem of SGD, we compare the 1cycle learning rate schedule with the NAdam optimizer.
+We used the deafult learning rate for NAdam.
+However, it is important to determine the optimal learning rate for optimizers like NAdam.
+We conduct this investigation in another notebook.
-- Learning Rate Optimizer for SGD
+- Notebook 3: Determine the Optimal Learning Rate for NAdam

-We use the following following variants of the above three factors:

-- Initializers: LeCun, Glorot, He and Orthogonal
-- Activation function: Sigmoid, Tanh, ReLU, ELU
-- Learning Rate Optimizer: 1cycle (learning rate schedule) to tune global scalar LR & NAdam (adaptive LR) to tune LRs per dimension.

-In addition to this, we experiment with the Batch Normalization (BN) technique that addresses the vanishing/exploding gradient poblem as well as acts as a regularizer.

-For a fair comparison with the BN based approach, we add l2 regularizer with other models where we see overfitting happens.
-The regularization parameter alpha is tuned optimally.